 Winners are scheduled to be announced in June 2022.
 Details on the awards reception's format and venue will be announced as soon as they are confirmed.

 Due to the volume of entries received, only those who are awarded will be contacted with results.

-For more information contact SPJ Headquarters at 317/927-8000 or via e-mail.
+For more information, contact SPJ Headquarters via email.